 $ sudo yum install impala # Binaries for daemons $ sudo yum install impala-server # Service start/stop script $ sudo yum install impala-state-store # Service start/stop script $ sudo yum install impala-catalog # Service start/stop script

 $ sudo zypper install impala # Binaries for daemons $ sudo zypper install impala-server # Service start/stop script $ sudo zypper install impala-state-store # Service start/stop script $ sudo zypper install impala-catalog # Service start/stop script

 For Debian or Ubuntu systems:

 $ sudo apt-get install impala # Binaries for daemons $ sudo apt-get install impala-server # Service start/stop script $ sudo apt-get install impala-state-store # Service start/stop script $ sudo apt-get install impala-catalog # Service start/stop scriptNote

 :Cloudera recommends that you not install Impala on any HDFS NameNode.
 Installing Impala on NameNodes provides no additional data locality, and executing queries with such a configuration might cause memory contention and negatively impact the HDFS NameNode.

-- Copy the client hive-site.xml, core-site.xml, and hdfs-site.xml, configuration files to the Impala configuration directory, which defaults to /etc/impala/conf.
+- Copy the client hive-site.xml, core-site.xml, hdfs-site.xml, and hbase-site.xml configuration files to the Impala configuration directory, which defaults to /etc/impala/conf.
 Create this directory if it does not already exist.